The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 Walking in Minimalist Shoes Strengthens Feet – research study

-For a long time it was believed that bunions were genetic and nothing could be done about them.
-But evidence increasingly shows that bunions are in fact caused by ill-fitting shoes and lifestyle.
-If identified and treated early, bunions can often be completely reversed.
 The anatomically shaped toe box in barefoot shoes allows the toes to lay straight (instead of being squeezed together), preventing further deformity and giving the foot the opportunity to realign.
 In addition to barefoot shoes, toe spacers and foot exercises can also help to improve the condition.
 Many people find that their symptoms go away as their foot health improves, but it does not always completely reverse the bunion and you may need to consult a medical professional.

 In general it’s best to use your body on a variety of surfaces and terrain, so as not to overuse certain parts.
 But if you have strong, conditioned feet then standing for long periods of time in barefoot shoes shouldn’t be an issue.
 However, if you are new to barefoot shoes and concerned about being uncomfortable, consider an option with a thicker sole to begin with or adding a barefoot insole (that has no heel rise!) to your shoes.
 Here are several barefoot shoe options with a sole thickness of at least 10mm.